-Full-frame DSLRs have long been the cameras of choice for photographers in pursuit of optimum image quality and performance.
-And these days, a number of very different models can be bought at a reasonable price (especially with all the cheap camera deals we're seeing right now).
-So which is the best full-frame camera right now?
+Sure, the best mirrorless camera models are catching up, but these are the still the best full-frame DSLRs for enthusiasts and pros who want a step up in image quality, camera features and handling.
+And these days, a number of very different models can be bought at a reasonable price (especially with some of the best cheap camera deals we've ever seen).
+So which is the best DSLR with a full-frame sensor right now?

 Compared with APS-C and smaller image sensors, full-frame sensors enable individual pixels to be physically larger, so they can gather more light.
 This gives the potential for relatively noise-free images, even at high ISO settings.

 Alternatively, camera-makers can pack full-frame sensors with more megapixels for brilliant rendition of fine detail and texture.
 Full-frame cameras also allow for a much tighter depth of field for portraiture and still-life photography – giving a beautiful 'bokeh' backgrounds that make your shots look truly professional, if you use with fast wide-aperture lenses.

 So, there are many reasons for creative photographers to opt for a full-frame DSLR, but value for money varies widely across different models.
 Therefore, it's worth investigating the full range of what's out there to make sure you're getting the best model for your needs.
-(We've highlighted the cheapest full-frame cameras elsewhere on the site.)
+(We've highlighted the best cheap full-frame camera options elsewhere on the site.)

 Here are the best full-frame DSLRs for your attention, updated with the latest top models from Pentax, Canon and Nikon.

 1. Canon EOS 6D Mark II